 Have you ever been to Old Quebec?

-How were your experiences?
-Have you discovered anything special?
+What were your experiences like?
+Did you discover anything special?
 Then share it in our comments.
-Other travelers look forward to your recommendations.
+Other travelers will appreciate your recommendations.

 Learn more about Old Quebec City here: